-Steve is Chief Executive Officer of Careys Civil Engineering and brings more than 20 years civil engineering experience in the UK, the Middle East and Asia, managing large-scale projects in the infrastructure, tunneling and aviation sectors.
+Steve is Chief Executive Officer of Careys Civil Engineering (UK), Careys Building & Civil Engineering (Ireland), Scudder Demolition and ION Environmental.
+He brings more than 20 years civil engineering and construction experience in the UK, the Middle East and Asia, managing large-scale projects in the infrastructure, tunneling and aviation sectors.
 He joined Careys in 2006 and established our concrete structures capability, a complementary service offering that significantly enhanced the integrated and growing nature of the Carey Group.

-Steve is responsible for the delivery of all civil engineering projects in the UK from project inception through to operational delivery and handover.
+Steve is responsible for the delivery of all projects in the above mentioned specialist contracting businesses across the UK and Ireland, from project inception through to operational delivery and handover.
 This includes a keen focus on pre-construction value engineering to manage all risks and deliver programme and cost efficiencies for clients.

 We’re a place where people can come and progress their careers.
 The leadership team here at Careys very much believes in giving our teams the best environment and tools to create great work for our clients.
 Everything we do is about providing solutions and we can’t do that without our people, so for me, it’s about making sure they are equipped to succeed!

 I like to see our teams engaging with clients early to understand the challenges of the projects we’re bidding for and I focus on giving them the right training and equipment to enable them to overcome those challenges.
 The way we’ve structured the company is the teams very much have support around them as opposed to ‘above’ them.

 At the end of the day, I just like teams that can communicate effectively and be human.
 I like to encourage people to step forward with new ideas and work together to make sure we have a great environment to deliver work for our clients.